Elvis Presley singles discography

 In the 1970s, Presley's chart success began to diminish.
-He had only three U.S. Billboard top 10 singles during the decade, "Don't Cry Daddy", a live recording of "The Wonder of You" and "Burning Love."
+He had only three U.S. Billboard top 10 singles during the decade, "Don't Cry Daddy", a live recording of "The Wonder of You" and "Burning Love".
 He did place multiple songs in the top 10 of the Easy Listening and Country Music charts, including several reaching number 1.
 Other top 40 hits from the 1970s include "Kentucky Rain", "You Don't Have to Say You Love Me", "Separate Ways", "Steamroller Blues", "My Boy", "Hurt", "Moody Blue" and "Way Down".

 Following Presley's death on August 16, 1977, new posthumous singles have been released in addition to many of his original singles being reissued around the world.
 The first single to be issued following Presley's death was a live recording of "My Way", taken from the soundtrack of his final television special, Elvis in Concert.
 In 1978 another live recording was issued as a single, "Unchained Melody".
 In 2002, a remix of "A Little Less Conversation" by DJ Junkie XL was released to promote the compilation album ELV1S: 30 #1 Hits.
 It was a worldwide hit and returned Presley to the top 10 in many countries around the world.
 In 2003, a remix of "Rubberneckin' by DJ Paul Oakenfold was released to promote the compilation album ELVIS: 2nd to None.
 It reached the top 10 in a few countries but overall was not as successful as its predecessor.

-Presley has 55 singles certified by the Recording Industry Association of America totaling 52 million in sales.
+Presley has 55 singles certified by the Recording Industry Association of America (28 Gold and 27 Platinum - 89 certifications in all) totaling 52 million in sales.
 In 2012, Presley was ranked second best selling singles artist in the United Kingdom with 21.6 million singles sold.
-Music historian Joel Whitburn ranked Presley as the number 1 charting singles artist of all time in the US.
+Music historian Joel Whitburn ranked Presley as the #1 charting singles artist of all time in the US.
 He can also claim the most Top 100 (39), Top 40 (25), and Top 10 (5) double-sided hits of anybody.